 - receive a certificate of participation from NICE that can be included in their portfolios

 This will take place at the participating university in a computer training room.
 Student Champions will be asked to explore the NICE Evidence Search site in advance and to do some preparatory searches.
-They will also be asked to complete a pre-survey.
+They will also be asked to complete an anonymous pre-survey.